Fig's credit builder loan offers a low cost way to begin building a positive credit history

 See how it works...

-Upon approval, the lender sends your funds to a 3rd party bank to hold for you.
+Upon approval and payment of the one-time account opening fee, the lender sends your funds to a 3rd party bank to hold for you.
 You make payment similar to a traditional loan.
 Upon completion of your loan, the lender releases the funds from the 3rd party to you.

 Upon approval, the lender sends your funds directly to you.
 Afterwards you make payments until your loan is paid off.
 Nothing occurs upon the completion of your loan.